What’s a Special District?

 California has approximately 3,400 special districts.
 Each one, including the Desert Healthcare District, is a government entity, distinct from city, county and state government, directed by its own Board, providing specific focused services and facilities to residents within defined boundaries.

-Healthcare districts are public entities that provide community-based healthcare services to residents throughout the state.
+Healthcare districts are public entities that provide community-based healthcare services to residents throughout the state, according to the Association of California Healthcare Districts.
 They respond to the needs in their District by providing a range of services, which may include a hospital, clinic, skilled nursing facility or emergency medical services, as well as education and wellness programs.
 Each of California's healthcare districts is governed by a locally elected board of trustees who are directly accountable to the communities they serve.

 For more information about special districts, click here: